 Construction Contract Review

-Pursuing an invitation to work on an off shore luxury hotel, a major subcontractor asked us to review the extensive contract documents and help negotiate more favorable terms on this multi-million dollar opportunity.
+Pursuing an invitation to work on an off shore luxury hotel, a major subcontractor asked us to review the extensive contract documents and to help negotiate more favorable terms on this multi-million dollar opportunity.
 We linked our client’s treatment by the contractor to that of the contractor by the owner, placing our client on a more equitable, if not even, playing field.
 We then went about working on a joint venture agreement required by our client’s need to partner with a local entity supplying the labor.

 An owner who had embarked on a ten million dollar renovation of his facility asked us to intervene when he discovered a number of subcontractors and materialmen had liened his property.
 The general contractor, having been fired for its inability to meet scheduled time frames, had also failed to pay several of its suppliers.
 A close review of the facts and the recorded liens revealed a number of inconsistencies and technical flaws, allowing us to negotiate significant reductions on certain liens and to set aside other encumbrances through suit.

-Not all results are provided, the results are not necessarily representative of results obtained by the firm, and a prospective client’s individual facts and circumstances may differ from the matter in which the results are provided.
+Disclaimer: Not all results are provided, the results are not necessarily representative of results obtained by the firm, and a prospective client’s individual facts and circumstances may differ from the matter in which the results are provided.